 [NOTE: Courses offered in other departments which fulfill the Global Diversity graduation requirement are listed each semester with course offerings on the Registrar's web site.]

-Computer Science

-Major

-(Effective Fall 2019)

-A minimum of 11 credits in computer science numbered 132 or higher, including: 132, 190, 232, 256, 290, 314, 332, 491, 492

-(Note: 190 and 290 are 1⁄2 credit each.)

-One course designated as Abstraction Implementation

-Two additional computer science elective courses including:
+Computer Science Major A minimum of 11 credits in computer science numbered 132 or higher, including: 132, 190, 232, 256, 290, 314, 332, 491, 492 (Note: 190 and 290 are 1⁄2 credit each.)
+One course designated as Abstraction Implementation Two additional computer science elective courses including:

 - At least one numbered 200 or higher.
-This course may be replaced by PHYS 213 or, with prior approval of the department, another appropriate course outside of computer science.

-- At least one numbered 300 or higher

-Two credits in mathematics:

-MATH 170 MATH 211 Minor (Effective Fall 2019) A minimum of six credits in computer science numbered 132 or higher, including: 132, 190, 232 and 256 (Note: 190 is 1⁄2 credit.)
-Three additional computer science elective courses including: - At least one course numbered 200 or higher.
+This course may be replaced by PHYS 213 or, with prior approval of the department, another appropriate course outside of computer science. - At least one numbered 300 or higher.
+One of these courses may be replaced by DATA 300.
+Two credits in mathematics: MATH 170 MATH 211 Minor A minimum of six credits in computer science numbered 132 or higher, including: 132, 190, 232 and 256 (Note: 190 is 1/2 credit.)
+Three additional computer science elective courses including:

+- At least one course numbered 200 or higher.
 This course may be replaced by PHYS 213 or, with prior approval of the department, another appropriate course outside of computer science. - At least two courses numbered 300 or higher.
+One of these courses may be replaced by DATA 300.
 NOTE: Courses designated as Abstraction Implementation will have COMP 256 and COMP 232 as prerequisites and will require students to implement elements of a computing system at a minimum of three distinct levels of abstraction.
 Two courses in our current catalog carry this designation: COMP 352 - Computer Networks and COMP 354 - Operating Systems.
 Additional courses designated Abstraction Implementation will be offered depending upon student and faculty interest.
 Students matriculating prior to fall 2019 will be able to choose to complete the old or new major requirements.
 Information about the old curriculum may be found in the College Bulletin.
 Students who declared a major or minor in computer science prior to fall 2019 are ensured to be able to complete their program.
 More information is provided in this document.

-Dickinson

-Suggested curricular flow through the major

-The Structure of the Major:
+Suggested curricular flow through the major The Structure of the Major: